 As you all can see, Lanny has been littering our blog with posts.
 I figured it was about time I threw an article out so you all can hear from someone else.
 This article will discuss a few basic metrics that Lanny and I use while screening for potentially under-valued dividend stocks.
 The metrics are just the tip of the iceberg, as the investing requires a lot more research.
 But throughout my investing experience, I have found it very helpful to have a consistent set of metrics while performing the initial stock screening.
 Continue reading

 Boom!
 Watch out and get out of the way!!
 Do you see what’s coming?
-That’s the dividend income stream picking up more speed and size each and every step of the way.
-Today I want to talk about Dividend Reinvestment or Dividend ReInvesting Plans.
+That’s the dividend income stream picking up more speed and size, each and every step of the way.
+Today, for our investment topic, I want to talk about Dividend Reinvestment or Dividend ReInvesting Plans.

-Ha – eat that Bert, I’m going to give our readers two months worth, step your dividend game up Bert.
+Ha – eat that Bert, I’m going to give our readers two months worth of dividend investing activity.
+Therefore, step your dividend game up.
 All kidding aside, these will be the fun posts to put out there for the readers and it helps keep us all on track, think of different investments and share a bond.
+Continue reading